aduth/andrewduthie.com/post/requirejs.md

 ---
-title: RequireJS
+title: Adding Structure to Your JavaScript Projects With RequireJS
 template: post
 date: 2013-01-15 00:00:00 -5
 description: A look at RequireJS for JavaScript module loading and dependency management
 ---

 [RequireJS](http://requirejs.org/) is a JavaScript utility for module loading and dependency management.
-It enables you to keep independent modules (think: classes) in separate files, and manages the required dependencies between them.
-This makes for a more traditional development environment in the sense that you can import classes as you would in Java or Python, for example.
-This makes for much more maintainable JavaScript.
+It enables you to keep independent modules in separate files, and automatically loads the defined dependencies between them.
+This gives the notion of an "import" and, in theory, leads to more maintainable JavaScript.

+Modules can be thought of simply as blocks of code executed under the context of the namespace in which it is defined.
+By default, this is the filename without the extension.
+In the example below, calling `define` in the _dinner.js_ script will create the dinner module.
+The return value of a module can be used by any other code which depends upon it.

-If you're accustomed to working in a front-end environment, you may be worried that if we keep our files separate, it will negatively impact our page load speed.
-After all, the more files we include on our page, the longer it will take to load.
-This is true, but with a RequireJS workflow, we'll typically use an optimization tool during the deployment process to concatenate and minify our code to a single, small file.
+It is important to note that keeping the JavaScript files separated will negatively impact your page load speed.
+With a RequireJS workflow, you will want to use an optimization tool (r.js) during your production deployment process to concatenate and minify your code to a single, small file.
 You can read more about this in the "Further Reading" section below.

 ## An Example

-Let's take a look at a very basic example of how to use RequireJS.
+Let's take a look at a very simple example of RequireJS in a web application.

 Imagine we have the following project structure: